 - Toxic substance- Call the vet immediately if you know there’s a chance your pet was exposed to something toxic.

 - Parvovirus- This is common in un vaccinated dogs and puppies too young to be fully vaccinated.
 It requires a veterinary stay so IV fluids can be administered.
+For more on this topic, follow this link.

 - Heat Stroke